Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Experiments

+For both RSS-DNB and RSS-DNB-SA, the optimization objective was constructed using uniformly spaced thresholds $p_i=\frac{i}{10}$, $i=0,1,\ldots,9$, with equal weights $\omega_i=\frac{1}{10}$.
+Unless otherwise specified, this setting was adopted throughout the experiments.
+To evaluate the sensitivity of the proposed methods to the threshold gridding and weighting scheme, we additionally considered three threshold setting during the training: (i) a finer uniform grid ($p_i = \frac{i}{20}$); (ii) a coarser uniform grid ($p_i = \frac{i}{5}$); and (iii) a randomly generated threshold setting.
+For the randomly generated threshold grid, we further considered two weighting schemes: equal weights and interval-length weights ($\omega_i = p_{i+1} - p_i$).
+The corresponding results are reported in Appendix \ref{app: sensitivity_analysis}.

 The optimization problems underlying the RSS-DNB, SLIM, and RISKSLIM models were solved using Gurobi Optimizer 11.0.3 via the MATLAB (R2021a) interface.
 All problems were free from additional constraints, such as the number of non-zero coefficients, and the solution time for each optimization problem was limited to 10 minutes.
-Logistic regression, Lasso-regularized logistic regression, and decision tree were trained using the corresponding built-in MATLAB functions.
+Logistic regression, LASSO-regularized logistic regression, and decision tree were trained using the corresponding built-in MATLAB functions.
+The XGBoost model and Platt scaling were implemented in Python 3.12.13 using the 'xgboost' and 'scikit-learn' libraries.
+Statistical significance analysis were performed in R (version 4.5.2) using the 'PMCMRplus' package, where the Friedman test followed by Nemenyi test was conducted.